Skip to main content

 tip

-If your Aiven for Apache Kafka instance doesn't have the automatic creation of topic enabled, you might need to create the students_topic topic upfront before starting the connector
+If your Aiven for Apache Kafka instance does not have automatic topic creation enabled, create the students_topic manually before starting the connector.